Skip to content ↓

 Key Stage 3

 Students arrive at the Royal School from a range of religious and cultural backgrounds.
 Throughout year 7 and year 8, we aim to give students a solid understanding of the world’s six main religions: Christianity, Islam, Judaism, Hinduism, Sikhism and Buddhism.
 Students study the history, beliefs and practices of each religion and apply what they have learned to ethical issues such as abortion, euthanasia, animal rights and care of the environment.
-During academic year 2024-25 it is intended that all students will have the opportunity to take part in multi-faith experience visits to places of worship within the Wolverhampton area.
+Students are also introduced to basic ethical and philosophical ideas such as utilitarianism and virtue ethics.
+These enhance the development of both personal reflection and critical thinking.
+During academic year 2025-26 it is intended that all students will have the opportunity to take part in multi-faith experience visits to places of worship within the Wolverhampton area.

 Cross-curricular links with other subjects will also be explored – particularly History and Geography.